rapodaca/dialect/src/manuscript.md

 Strings conform to an *LL(1) grammar*.
 An LL(1) grammar is a context-free grammar whose strings can be parsed one character at a time from left to right with at most one character of lookahead.
 Additionally, LL(1) grammars expand the leftmost non-terminal first.
 This set of features makes LL(1) grammars such as the one used by Dialect a good fit for manually-written recursive descent parsers.
 LL(1) grammars can also be used as a basis for auto-generated parsers through packages such as ANTLR.[@parr2014] The full grammar for Dialect strings is available as a text file in this paper's Supporting Material.

 Rather than present the Dialect formal grammar here, however, a series of *railroad diagrams* will be used instead.
 A railroad diagram represents the rules for constructing valid strings for a language graphically.
-Construction begins at the leftmost terminal, advancing only over rightward-curving lines until the rightmost terminal is reached.
-Both leftmost and rightmost terminals are depicted with the double pipe symbol (`||`).
+Construction begins at the origin, advancing only over rightward-curving lines until the rightmost destination is reached.
+Both origin and destination are depicted with the double pipe symbol (`||`).
 Lines passing through a terminal (bounded by an oval) add characters to the string.
 Lines passing through a non-terminal (bounded by a square) expand to the named diagram.
 The graphical nature of railroad diagrams allows them to be readily understood by experts and non-experts alike.

 At the top level of the Dialect grammar sits `string`.
 A `string` is composed of an `atom` followed by an optional choice of `union`, `branch` or `split`.
 The elements `atom`, `union`, `branch` and `split` are non-terminals (bounded by rectangles) so their definitions will be provided below.

 [Figure: string]

-An `atom` can be constructed from one of four choices: `bracket`; `shortcut`; `selected-shortcut`; or the "star atom" character (`*`).
+An `atom` can be constructed from one of four choices: `bracket`; `shortcut`; `selected-shortcut`; or the "star atom" (`*`).
 Combining the diagrams for `atom` and `string`, it becomes apparent that a Dialect `string` must define at least one `atom`.
 At this point, it's possible to expand the possible set of Dialect strings to `*`.

 The presence of a star atom signals that the reader should construct a node whose element, isotope, stereodescriptor, virtual hydrogen count, and extension are undefined.
 For example, the string `*` represents a graph with a single node with completely undefined attributes.

 A `bracket` consists of several items arranged sequentially and wrapped by left and right bracket characters (`[` and `]`, respectively).
 The first item, `isotope` is optional.
 The second item must be chosen from the list: `element`; `selection`; or the star atom.
-This is followed by three optional items in the sequence `stereodescriptor`, `virtual-hydrogen`, and `extension`.
+This is followed by four optional items in the sequence `stereodescriptor`, `virtual-hydrogen`, 'charge', and `extension`.

 [Figure: bracket]